 A small forecourt on the A31 as it passes through Ringwood.
-The site is closed due to the bridge replacement works which are taking place until November 2022.

 Short stay customer parking was available for cars.
 No HGV parking was available.

 The A31 around Ringwood became a dual carriageway in 1969.
 Around this time, a new petrol station was built next to the old carriageway, next door to The Fish Inn.